astropy/reproject/docs/howto/healpix.rst

-On the other hand, the :func:`~reproject.reproject_to_healpix` function takes input data in the same form as :func:`~reproject.reproject_interp` (see :ref:`interpolation`) for the first argument, and a coordinate frame as the second argument, either as a string or as a :class:`~astropy.coordinates.BaseCoordinateFrame` instance e.g.::
+On the other hand, the :func:`~reproject.reproject_to_healpix` function takes input data in the same form as :func:`~reproject.reproject_interp` (see :ref:`input-formats`) for the first argument, and a coordinate frame as the second argument, either as a string or as a :class:`~astropy.coordinates.BaseCoordinateFrame` instance e.g.::